-- (1) The amounts shown in column (f) reflect the aggregate grant date fair value of stock option awards computed in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of these amounts are included in footnote 8 to the Company's audited financial statements for the fiscal year ended December 31, 2018, included in the Company's Annual Report on Form 10-K filed with the SEC on February 22, 2019. - (2) The amount shown in column (g) for Messrs.
-Michael, Kliethermes, Brown and Ms. Klobnak (2018 and 2017 only) reflects the cash awards paid under the MVP Program, which is discussed in further detail on pages 37-38, and includes the annual award payout under that Program and long-term payout reflecting 33 percent of their respective bonus bank balances.
-The bank balance, in turn, includes amounts credited to their bonus banks for 2018.
-The amount reflected in column (g) for Ms. Klobnak (2016 only) and Mr. Fick reflects the cash award paid under the MIP, which is discussed in further detail on pages 40- 41.
-Mr. Fick's 2016 MIP was awarded based on a prorated amount equal to 1) 75 percent of his base salary while serving as Vice President, Human Resources where 60 percent of which was based on the achievement of financial goals of MVP, ROE and combined ratio and 15 percent of which was based on personal objectives related to strategic projects and 2) 90 percent of his base salary while serving as Sr. Vice President, Chief Legal Officer where 72 percent of which was based on the achievement of financial goals of MVP, ROE and combined ratio and 18 percent of which was based on personal objectives related to strategic projects. - (3) The amounts shown in column (i) include: - a.
-A Company contribution to the ESOP of \$12,946 for 2018; \$18,404 for 2017; and \$22,993 for 2016 for each of the NEOs. - b.
-A Company contribution to the 401(k) Plan of \$12,528 for 2018; \$18,147 for 2017; and \$12,817 for 2016 for each of the NEOs. - c.
-Amounts for executive physical examinations for Messrs.
-Michael, Kliethermes, Brown, and Fick; and proportionate amounts of travel accident insurance provided for all Company management at the assistant vice president level and above.
+- (1) Mr. Brown retired as CFO on June 30, 2019.
+As an inducement for Mr. Brown to continue his employment until yearend 2019 to assist in the Company's evaluation and selection of an independent public auditor and to support the transition of Todd Bryant into the CFO role, the Company agreed to pay him a lump sum bonus of \$125,000. - (2) The amounts shown in column (f) reflect the aggregate grant date fair value of stock option awards computed in accordance with FASB ASC Topic 718.
+Assumptions used in the calculation of these amounts are included in footnote 8 to the Company's audited financial statements for the fiscal year ended December 31, 2019, included in the Company's Annual Report on Form 10-K filed with the SEC on February 21, 2020. - (3) The amount shown in column (g) for Messrs.
+Michael, Kliethermes, Brown, Bryant (2019 only), and Ms. Klobnak reflects the cash awards paid under the MVP Program, which is discussed in further detail on pages 40-41, and includes the annual award payout under the MVP Program and long-term payout reflecting 33 percent of their respective bonus bank balances.
+The bank balance, in turn, includes amounts credited to their bonus banks for 2019.
+The amount reflected in column (g) for Mr. Fick reflects the cash award paid under the MIP, which is discussed in further detail on pages 42-44. - (4) The amounts shown in column (i) include: - a.
+A Company contribution to the ESOP of \$23,381 for 2019 for each of the then-serving NEOs. - b.
+A Company contribution to the 401(k) Plan of \$23,088 for 2019 for each of the then-serving NEOs.

-(4) Messrs.
-Michael and Kliethermes were authorized by the Board to use the Company's fractionally-owned aircraft for personal use in 2018, at an hourly rate established from time to time by the Board, limited to the maximum hourly charges equal to 6.5 percent of base salary.
-From January 1, 2016 until September 1, 2016 the hourly rate was set at was set at \$1,800 per hour.
-From September 1, 2016 until August 31, 2018, the hourly rate was set at \$1,600 per hour.
-The hourly rate after September 1, 2018 was set at \$1,800 per hour.
-The amounts included in the All Other Compensation column for Messrs.
-Michael and Kliethermes reflect the difference between the Company's hourly variable operating costs, less the hourly rates paid by them, for all personal hours flown in a year as reflected in column (e) in the following table:
+- c.
+The amounts reflected in this column represent the maximum amount expended on an individual annual executive physical examination for an NEO.
+The maximum amount is used for all NEOs to ensure that no protected healthrelated information is disclosed. - d.
+The proportionate amounts of travel accident insurance provided for all Company management at the assistant vice president level and above. - e.
+For Mr. Brown the value of a retirement gift of \$4,000 and associated income tax gross-ups of \$3,181. - (5) Messrs.
+Michael and Kliethermes were authorized by the Board to use the Company's fractionally-owned aircraft for personal use in 2019, at an hourly rate established from time to time by the Board, with personal hours flown limited such that the net hourly charges to the Company (the variable hourly rate paid by the Company less the hourly rate paid to the Company by Messrs.
+Michael and Kliethermes) are equal to or less than 6.5 percent of their respective base salaries, a maximum for Mr. Michael of \$48,050, and for Mr. Kliethermes of \$34,125.
+From January 1, 2019 until August 31, 2019, the hourly rate was set at \$1,800 per hour.
+The hourly rate beginning September 1, 2019 was set at \$2,000 per hour.
+Mr. Kliethermes did not use this benefit in 2019.
+The amounts included in the All Other Compensation column for Mr. Michael reflect the difference between the Company's hourly variable operating costs, less the hourly rates paid by them, for all personal hours flown as reflected in column (e) in the following table: